Start A GroupWondering what it takes to start a local WoLF pack? Start here.

 It’s up to your group to decide what actions to join or instigate.
 Generally, WoLF groups have regular meetings (at least once a month); organize local actions and participate in national WoLF campaigns; respond rapidly to national and international action alerts; have a webpage and a local listserv; and fundraise for local and national WoLF actions.

 Action is a must: to be recognized as local WoLF chapter, your group must organize at least four actions a year.
-Actions can include: tabling at events; film screenings; public discussions; lobbying elected officials; letter writing; attending or organizing protests, vigils, and marches; street theater; social media campaigns; and pretty much anything in defense of women.
+Actions can include: tabling at events; film screenings; public discussions; educating and advocating with elected officials; letter writing; attending or organizing protests, vigils, and marches; street theater; social media campaigns; and pretty much anything in defense of women.
 To see some of the inspiring WoLF actions happening around the globe, check out our Actions page.

 Host a potluck dinner or a gather at a local spot for a conversation about everyone’s interests and skills.
 Your passion and commitment will inspire other women to join.
 Use your first meeting to compare your interests and discuss the campaigns and actions that appeal most to your.
 This is also a good time to identify your skills and talents, the decision-making structure of your group, and the roles you wish to take on.